History of the Argentina national football team: 2022 World Cup glory

+Argentina line-up against Mexico at the 2022 FIFA World Cup.

-After a 2–1 defeat against Saudi Arabia in the opening match, Argentina managed to top Group C, after beating the Mexico and Poland national football teams (2–0 in both matches) to advance to the knockout stages.
+After a shocking 2–1 defeat against Saudi Arabia in the opening match, Argentina managed to top Group C, after beating the Mexico and Poland national football teams (2–0 in both matches) to advance to the knockout stages.

 In the round of 16, Argentina defeated Australia 2–1, then they defeated the Netherlands 4–3 on penalties after a 2–2 draw in the quarter-final, and they secured a 3–0 victory over Croatia in the semi-final.

 In the final on 18 December, Argentina faced the defending World Cup champions France.
 Messi scored the opening goal of the match, and began the counter-attack that led to Ángel Di María scoring Argentina's second goal.
 It went to extra time after Kylian Mbappé scored two goals, where Messi restored Argentina's lead, only for Mbappé to score a hat trick to send the match to a penalty shoot-out.
 Messi scored the first penalty for his team, while the goalkeeper Emiliano Martinez saved Kingsley Coman's penalty attempt.
 Gonzalo Montiel's penalty secured Argentina's 4–2 victory, giving them their first World Cup title since 1986.
 It has been regarded by fans and commentators as one of the greatest football matches of all time, as well as one of the greatest World Cup finals in history.

 Messi was awarded the Golden Ball as best player of the tournament, while also being the World Cup's second top scorer (7 goals) after Mbappé.
 Likewise, Emiliano Martínez was awarded the Golden Glove as the best goalkeeper of the tournament, and Enzo Fernández was awarded the best young player award.